 - FIT is the need to provide sufficient difference to allow movement and adjustment of smaller connected components that could prevent interference of functionality to occur.
 Several critical extreme limits of prototype specifications are adjusted by a constant of FIT by reducing or adding to the characteristics of MAX and MIN at the extreme limits of specification.
 These relationships adjustments of FIT also assist in the accommodation of certain other hard to manage miniature component requirements, such as wheel wobble issues magnifying the apparent size of flanges.
-FIT is set at a nominal .001 inch for all scales smaller than 1:68.
-The formulas where the FIT constant is applied to the prototype specifications are: - Subtracted from Track check gage minimum to maximize clearance capacity in modeled compressed curvature of long wheel base multi-axle wheel sets in traversing the curved route through the frog. - Added to Track flange way maximum at frog to maximize clearance capacity in modeled compressed curvature of long wheel base multi-axle wheel sets in traversing the curved route through the frog and assist in meeting the K-crossing guardrail symmetry objective. - Subtracted from Track flange way minimum (at guard) to maximize clearance capacity with Track span gage and assist in meeting the K-crossing guardrail symmetry objective - Added to Wheel back-to-back minimum to maximize clearance capacity with modeled wheel sets to support track span gage clearance and help limit range of wheel check gage to assist in meeting frog point clearance requirements.
-Modeling physics does not require the far greater range of specifications due to component wear characteristics required on prototype components. - Added to Wheel tire width maximum to maximize clearance capacity with modeled curve compression and assist support of wheel set across the frog railhead gap.
+FIT is set at a nominal .001 inch for all scales smaller than 1:56.
+The formulas where the FIT constant is applied to the prototype specifications are: - Subtracted from Track Span maximum to insure wheel back-to-back clearance variance is allowed. - Added to Track flange way maximum at frog to maximize clearance capacity in modeled compressed curvature of long wheel base multi-axle wheel sets in traversing the curved route through the frog and assist in meeting the K-crossing guardrail symmetry objective. - Added to Track flange way minimum (at guard) to maximize clearance capacity with Track span gage and assist in meeting the K-crossing guardrail symmetry objective - Added to Wheel tire width maximum to maximize clearance capacity with modeled curve compression and assist support of wheel set across the frog railhead gap.
 Further assists in supporting self-guarding frog capability. - Added to Wheel tire width minimum to maximize clearance capacity with modeled curve compression and assist support of wheel set across the frog railhead gap.
 Further assists in supporting self-guarding frog capability. - Subtracted from Wheel flange width minimum to maximize clearance capacity in modeled compressed curvature of long wheel base multi-axle wheel sets in traversing the curved route through the frog and assist and clearance capacity with modeled wheel flange manufacturing capability.
 Modeling physics does not require the far greater range of specifications due to component wear characteristics required on prototype components.

 - SLIDE is the clearance factor that allows for non-connected components that requires a running clearance and to provide in the modeled scale sufficient space to clearly prevent direct interference bind.
 There is also the need to provide some additional accommodation in managing compression of track curvature and the constrained practical capability for designing and implementing flexibility of chassis needed to provide full equalization and compensation.
-SLIDE is set at a nominal .001 inch for all scales smaller than 1:24, and is increased to .002 on Proto:Scales smaller than 1:68.
-The formulas where the SLIDE constant is applied are: - Added at Track flange way minimum at frog to maximize clearance capacity in modeled compressed curvature of long wheel base multi-axle wheel sets in traversing the curved route through the frog. - Subtracted from Track Span maximum to maximize clearance capacity in preventing binding of wheel set on span gage rail components and assist in meeting the K-crossing guardrail symmetry objective. - Subtracted from Wheel check gage maximum to maximize clearance where track check gage minimums are established in crossing track work and assist in meeting the K-crossing guardrail symmetry objective. - Added to Wheel tire width maximum to establish maximum range to support consistent nominal range allowing for self-guarding frog adoption. - Subtracted from Wheel flange width maximum to provide clearance capacity in modeled compressed curvature and additional binding clearance of long wheel base multi-axle wheel sets in traversing the curved route through the frog.
+SLIDE is set at a nominal .001 inch for all scales smaller than 1:24, and is increased to .002 on Proto:Scales smaller than 1:56.
+The formulas where the SLIDE constant is applied are: - Added to Wheel check gage minimum to maximize clearance where track check gage minimums are established in crossing track work and assist in meeting the K-crossing guardrail symmetry objective. - Subtracted from Wheel check gage maximum to maximize clearance where track check gage minimums are established in crossing track work and assist in meeting the K-crossing guardrail symmetry objective. - Added to Wheel tire width maximum to establish maximum range to support consistent nominal range allowing for self-guarding frog adoption. - Subtracted from Wheel flange width maximum to provide clearance capacity in modeled compressed curvature and additional binding clearance of long wheel base multi-axle wheel sets in traversing the curved route through the frog. - Added to Wheel flange depth minimum to establish to provide support consistent with flange width minimum.